2019 Rolls-Royce Cullinan review: The top-shelf SUV

 Why don't you come with me...

 A characteristic feature of all Rolls-Royce cars is the so-called "magic carpet ride," and while that sounds like a gimmicky term, I can't think of a better way to describe it.
 Stereoscopic cameras read the road ahead and adjust the air suspension every millisecond.
-I feel like I'm driving on freshly poured, super-smooth asphalt, and nothing breaks the spell.
+I feel like I'm driving on freshly poured, supersmooth asphalt, and nothing breaks the spell.
 Potholes?
 What potholes?

 Once I'm on the highway, however, the incredibly soft suspension can make the Cullinan feel floaty at speed.
 Sure, this is a very luxurious car with a serene ride, but it's sometimes hard to get a sense of exactly what's happening underneath you.
 Adaptive cruise control makes highway slogs a lot easier, and willingly keeps the Cullinan at a set distance from the car ahead, smoothly bringing me to a stop as I reach heavy traffic on the San Francisco Bay Bridge.

 Lane-keeping assist provides extra guidance as well, and gives a slight vibration through the steering wheel should I stray out of the lane.
 Thankfully, unlike some manufacturers, there's no audible warning to go with the lane-departure system.
 After all, Rolls-Royce has packed 220 pounds of sound-deadening material into the Cullinan.
-You think it's going to run all that with some loud beeping?
+You think it's going to ruin all that with some loud beeping?

 On winding roads, the Cullinan certainly shows its size.
-This is a 6,000-pound, 17-foot-long SUV, and not intended for spirited backroad blasts.
+This is a 6,000-pound, 17-foot-long SUV, and not intended for spirited back-road blasts.
 Still, rear-axle steering helps the Cullinan feel more nimble than you might expect, and the air suspension keeps the body level while cornering.
 There's a decent amount of feedback through the steering, too.
 Plus, I love how I can see the hood rise up under hard acceleration like a ship cutting through ocean waters, and the big brakes have ample stopping power with solid pedal feel.

-There are no drive modes, save for an off-road setting that raises the Cullinan by 2 inches over its standard ride height, and adjusts the transmission, throttle, engine and steering calibration.
-Editor-in-chief Tim Stevens had a chance to do some light off-roading when he first drove the Cullinan last year.
+There are no drive modes, save for an off-road setting that raises the Cullinan by 2 inches over its standard ride height and adjusts the transmission, throttle, engine and steering calibration.
+Editor-in-Chief Tim Stevens had a chance to do some light off-roading when he first drove the Cullinan last year.
 And I'm pretty stoked to put it through a very thorough off-road test this fall.

 I'll touch on fuel efficiency only briefly, because it's not really one of the Cullinan's strong suits.
-Of course, if you're buying a Cullinan, fuel economy probably isn't high up on your list of purchase considerations.
 The EPA rates Rolls-Royce's SUV at 12 miles per gallon in the city, 20 mpg highway and 14 mpg combined.
-During a week of mixed driving, I saw right around 12 mpg.
+During a week of mixed driving, I saw right around 12 mpg Of course, if you're buying a Cullinan, fuel economy probably isn't high up on your list of purchase considerations.

-Ultra-luxe interior
+Ultraluxe interior

 Instead, you're buying a Cullinan because it's one of the finest luxury cars available anywhere.
 The leathers are so beautiful and so soft, and the surfaces that aren't covered in hide are made from open-pore wood and exquisite textiles.
 Lambswool floor mats just make me want to curl my toes in the carpets, and every surface around me is heated for added comfort.